feross/fromentries/README.md

-Existing polyfill packages (like [`object.fromentries`](https://github.com/es-shims/Object.fromEntries)) pulls in a bunch of dependencies and **adds over 8 KB** to the browser bundle size.
-This allows it work in ES3 environments like IE6, but it's also overkill since almost no one supports IE6 anymore.
+Existing polyfill packages (like [`object.fromentries`](https://github.com/es-shims/Object.fromEntries)) pull in a bunch of dependencies and **adds over 8
+KB** to the browser bundle size.
+This allows them to work in ES3 environments like IE6, but it's also overkill; almost no one supports IE6 anymore.

-I'd rather not ship tons of extra code to my website visitors.
+I'd rather not ship tons of extra code to website visitors.
 A polyfill for this feature can be implemented in a few short lines of code using modern language features.
 That's what `fromentries` (this package) does.

 This means that `fromentries` only works in evergreen browsers like: